-greenspace scotland is working with a wide range of partners across the public and private sector on a Scotland-wide programme to explore the contribution that parks and greenspaces can make to the Scottish Government’s ambitions to decarbonise the energy system.
+greenspace scotland is working with a wide range of partners across the public and private sector on a Scotland-wide programme to explore the contribution that urban green and blue spaces can make to the Scottish Government’s ambitions to decarbonise the energy system.

 The ParkPower programme emerged from a previous research project looking at the development of climate resilient greenspaces.
-This led to feasibility work to understand the potential for heat pump technology to support the heat demands of buildings sited in and around urban greenspaces and ultimately led to the development of Scotland’s first low carbon park, Saughton Park, in Edinburgh.
+This resulted in feasibility work to understand how heat pump technology can support the heat demands of buildings sited in and around urban greenspaces and ultimately led to the development of Scotland’s first low carbon park, Saughton Park, in Edinburgh.

-If you want to know more about our ParkPower plans, are interesting in getting involved or supporting the project, please get in touch at [email protected]
+If you want to know more about ParkPower or Green Heat in Greenspaces, please get in touch at [email protected]

 Understanding the green energy potential of parks and greenspaces across Scotland

 All publications from the ParkPower programme will be published here along with a dashboard to enable users to explore our data outputs.